 That period also marked a shift in the kind of work I took on.
 I moved beyond eCommerce into full-scale digital transformation - event-driven architectures, large microservice estates, and eventually AI agent integration.
 It's where my work on agentic AI moved from theory into practice, and it set the direction for everything I do now.

-Today, I focus on enterprise architecture, agentic AI, and building the senior engineering teams that deliver on both.
-As an MCP maintainer, I'm helping shape the tooling that connects AI agents to real-world systems.
-I bring that frontier knowledge into enterprise engagements - not AI for its own sake, but automation that teams can trust, govern, and measure.
+Today, everything I do is focused on one problem: helping enterprises take AI from strategy to production.
+Everything I've built over two decades - distributed systems, platform migrations, scaling engineering organisations - is the foundation that makes production AI possible.
+As a maintainer of the Model Context Protocol, I'm helping shape the standard that connects AI agents to real-world systems.
+I bring that knowledge into every engagement - not AI for its own sake, but AI that teams can trust, govern, and measure.

 That's the through-line.
 Whether I'm defining a migration roadmap or reviewing a pull request, I stay close enough to the work to know whether the architecture is actually serving the people who have to live with it.